 Core Competencies will be integrated throughout the curriculum of all classrooms.
 Students are expected to reflect upon the learning process and self-assess their development of the Core Competencies.
-Students will document their self-assessments using their myBlueprint account.

 Concept-based, competency-driven curriculum

 British Columbia's curriculum brings together two features that most educators agree are essential for 21st-century learning: a concept-based approach to learning and a focus on the development of competencies, to foster deeper, more transferable learning.
 These approaches complement each other because of their common focus on active engagement of students.
 Deeper learning is better achieved through "doing" than through passive listening or reading.
 Similarly, both concept-based learning and the development of competencies engage students in authentic tasks that connect learning to the real world.